 Setting Description Factory Default Input the first IP Specify the first IP address for the pool.
-None address Specify the first in address for the poor.
+None address specify the first IP address for the pool.
 None

-Setting Description Factory Default

-Select from the drop- Specify the subnet mask for the pool.
+Setting Description Factory Default Select from the drop- Specify the subnet mask for the pool.
+None down list Specify the subflet mask for the pool.
 None

-down list